Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 - Adds Toasts for completing or cancelling a Crafting Task (AE2-EL).
 - Adds a crafting recipe to convert Better Nether Bone Blocks into Vanilla Bone Blocks.
 - Makes the EnderIO Painter slightly cheaper, add information about what it can do.
+- Adds the ability to spawn DivineRPG bosses via Chunks to the Activate Block JEI category.

 ## Text and Quest Updates: